nicu-chiciuc/ProseMark/README.md

 # ProseMark

 A markdown editor like Typora or Obsidian, built on CodeMirror 6.
-Shows you what your markdown will look like while you're writing it.

-## What it does

-- Fold/collapse blockquotes, lists, images, etc.
-- Click links to follow them
-- Render HTML blocks inline
-- Syntax highlighting for code blocks
-- Hide markdown syntax when you're not editing it

 ## Getting started